entrophite/EmbraceTheStorm/README.md

 ### 1.1.
 Hostility

-<b><span style="color:#4040ff">SYNOPSIS: </span></b> Modifying the hostility bar size while keeping tracking the total gained hostility points.
-The example belows sets the hostility points per level to the total number of points from original level 0 through the level max (e.g. 3100 per level instead of 100, as the max level under Prestige 20 is 31).
-This value can change per difficulty, since different max hostility levels are used by the game.
+<b><span style="color:#4040ff">SYNOPSIS: </span></b> Modifying the number of hostility points per level while still keep tracking the total hostility points gained.
+In the example below the number hostility points per level is set to the sum of points required to reach the maximum level in the original game.
+The size hence is scaled with difficulty, e.g. 3100 per level in Viceroy+ (since max level is 31) and 600 in Settler (max level is 6).

 ```c#
 // Eremite.Services.HostilityService.GetPointsForNextLevel